Crews Quarters Overnight Program

 Stroll Superior’s shoreline, where Native Ojibway and the first Europeans gathered nearly 400 years ago.
 Experience and capture the mystery, romance and human drama of a bygone era… Enjoy the passing ships, or watch the northern lights in an unobstructed sky with millions of stars!
 A wonderful experience of peace, quiet and solitude!

 $150.00 per night (June 1 thru October 31).
-Special rate of $ 125 is offered during the months of April, May and November.
+Special rate of $ 125 is offered April and May.
 No additional charges for double occupancy or extra lodging taxes.
 Please, no more than 2 people per room.
 A portion of your donation is tax deductible (50% of your room charge).

 With your reservation, you will enjoy: